 Registration for webinars

-Alternatively, the host can turn off registration for the webinar.
-The attendees will still be required to enter their name and email address upon joining and the reports will be limited to this information.
+Alternatively, the host can turn off registration for the webinar, although attendees will still be required to enter their name and email address upon joining and the reports will be limited to this information.

 There are two approval methods for webinars that require registration